ThunderFly-aerospace/TFHT01/README.md

 The sensor is currently supported by the PX4 autopilot.
 Multiple sensors can be connected to one autopilot.
 The measured data are immediately sent to the ground station and they are also logged in the onboard ulog file.
 Sensor support can be enabled by setting the [SENS_EN_SHT3X](http://docs.px4.io/master/en/advanced_config/parameter_reference.html#SENS_EN_SHT3X) parameter to 1.

 ## Availability
-The device can be purchased from [ThunderFly s.r.o.](https://www.thunderfly.cz/).
-Contact us by email info@thunderfly.cz for a commercial quotation.
+The device can be purchased from [ThunderFly s.r.o.](https://www.thunderfly.cz/) trought [tindie store](https://www.tindie.com/products/thunderfly/tfht01-aerial-hygrometer-and-thermometer/) or contact us by email info@thunderfly.cz for a commercial quotation.